5 Designer Tips for Decorating with Color

 Match your colors to your mood

 “We really love how color can influence your entire mood and the vibe of a space.
 Choose a soft serene color or clean white—and you are instantly relaxed and calm.
 While bold and darker palettes tend to add excitement and drama.
-For example, we always love a clean white master bathroom palette, but in a powder room we want it to be memorable and make a statement!” – Genifer Sohr Interior designer and co-owner of Pencil & Paper Co
+For example, we always love a clean white main bathroom palette, but in a powder room we want it to be memorable and make a statement!” – Genifer Sohr Interior designer and co-owner of Pencil & Paper Co

 Opt for complimentary color schemes